NateEag/how-i-code/drafts/communication.rst

   barrier and you don't speak both the languages, you will likely just make it worse.
 Always be ready and willing to facilitate, but don't assume you're the only option.

+* When planning with others, make clear, explicit commitments, describe how you'll achieve them, and define failure contingencies.
+Don't say "I'll try to make it to the team dinner around 5:30" - say "I'll set a reminder to wrap up programming at 5:20 and be at the dinner by 5:30.
+I'll send a text if something urgent comes up and delays me."

+  Vagueness and weasel words do not actually make you reliable - they just make it hard for others to blame you when things go wrong, at the cost of making it hard for others to know what to expect of you.
+Others will rightly resent you for doing that.

+  This is a specific example of managing expectations proactively - see that point for more details.

 * Manage expectations proactively, and do your best to keep them aligned with reality.